Dr. Chris Bell

 Dr. Jonas Watson has practiced companion animal medicine all over the world since graduating from the Western College of Veterinary Medicine in 2006.

 Dr. Watson has a special interest in exotic animal medicine, including ornamental fish.
-In addition to offering services to aquarium fish hobbyists, Dr. Watson provides veterinary care to the aquatic residents of the Club Regent Casino’s saltwater aquarium, including a small breeding group of endangered nurse sharks.
+In addition to offering services to aquarium fish hobbyists, Dr. Watson served for years as the contract veterinarian to the aquatic residents of the Club Regent Casino’s saltwater aquarium, prior to its closure.

 Dr. Watson has been recognized locally and internationally for his efforts to improve animal health and well-being.
-In 2019 he was one of six recipients of the World Veterinary Association’s Global Animal Welfare Award.
+In 2019 he was the recipient of the World Veterinary Association’s Global Animal Welfare Award for Canada.

 Dr. Mairead Drain